 Phase IV: Authentication and Access

 Authentication, access, and security are other critical components for large organizations.
 While we provide SOC II, disaster recovery documentation, indemnification clauses, and more, there is more to security than documents.
 Atom will integrate with an organization’s Active Directory and has deep knowledge in integrations to Microsoft, Lotus Notes, GSuite, and more.
 Phase IV: Authentication and Access – in this phase we will ensure permissions are appropriately set to the respective teams (groups of users) as well as the structure and layout of the groups and sub-groups.
 Permissions can be set on groups and or users as well as a multitude of other information.
 Organizations can create unique users and user types to be viewed against skill set, permissions, and more.
 The Atom team will work both with the business unit of an organization as well as the security and IT teams to ensure we are compliant with current organizational standards.

 Phase V: Going Live with Atom

 Change Management is critical for larger enterprises and our team is very mindful of that fact.
 Although Atom is an extremely intuitive application and requires nearly no training, we do want to ensure all users feel heard and confident in using Atom.
-Our team has implemented organizations exceeding 10,000’s of users.
-Training can be as simple launching 500+ users in two days, as we have done in the past, or organizing training the trainer programs and methodically going group to group.
+Our team has implemented organizations exceeding tens of thousands of users.
+Training can be as simple as launching 500+ users in two days (as we have done in the past), or organizing train-the-trainer programs and methodically going group by group.
 Phase V: Going Live with Atom involves building out a Notification Center, which enables organizations to have a live feed of all updates to Atom as well as their own custom information on their specific Notification and/or Help Center.